Budaya Pampang

 Budaya Pampang (/id/, lit.
-'Pampang cultural (village)'), or simply known as Pampang, is a village (kelurahan) within the district of North Samarinda, Samarinda, East Kalimantan, Indonesia.
+'Pampang cultural [village]'), or simply known as Pampang, is an urban village (kelurahan) within the district of North Samarinda, Samarinda, East Kalimantan, Indonesia.
 As of 2023, it was inhabited by 1,654 people, and currently has the total area of 26.77 km^{2}.
 Budaya Pampang consists of 6 rukun tetangga (pillar of neighbours).

 Located 27.8 kilometers away from the downtowns of Samarinda, the village is notable for being an ethnic enclave inhabited by Kenyah people within the city.
 Despite its title as a 'cultural village', it is in fact an urban village (kelurahan) instead of rural one (desa).

 History

 The majority of its inhabitants, Kenyah subgroup of Dayaks, according to traditional elder Simson Iman, had migrated from present-day Malinau and West Kutai since 1960s, after rejecting to join the newly-formed country of Malaysia.
 Budaya Pampang is home to Pamung Tawai Traditional Lamin, being constructed more than 50 years ago and originally inhabited by 80 families.
 The building has been rehabilitated once.